aldebaran/qibuild/doc/source/ref/manpages/qitoolchain.rst

 update NAME
   update a toolchain using the last feed

+convert-package [NAME] PACKAGE_PATH

+  turn a package (binary archive or install directory) into a qiBuild package

+  Current supported binary package formats:

+  * Gentoo

 add-package -c TOOLCHAIN_NAME PACKAGE_NAME PACKAGE_PATH
-  add a new package to the given toolchain
+  add a new qiBuild package to the given toolchain

 import-package -c TOOLCHAIN_NAME [PACKAGE_NAME] PACKAGE_PATH
   import a binary package into the given toolchain

+  Convert the binary package to a qiBuild package and automatically add it to the toochain.

   Current supported binary package formats: